GenericMappingTools/gmt/branches/nodup/doc/rst/source/GMT_Docs.rst

 #.
 GMT **default names**: We have
    organized the default parameters logically by group and renamed several to be easier to remember and to group.
-Old and new names can be found in Tables :ref:`obsolete1 <tbl-obsoletedefs1>` and :ref:`obsolete2
+Old and new names can be found in Table :ref:`obsolete <tbl-obsoletedefs>`.
-   <tbl-obsoletedefs2>`.
-In addition, a few defaults are no longer recognized,
-   such as N_COPIES, PS_COPIES, DOTS_PR_INCH, GMT_CPTDIR, PS_DPI, and PS_EPS,
+   In addition, a few defaults are no longer recognized, such as N_COPIES, PS_COPIES, DOTS_PR_INCH, GMT_CPTDIR, PS_DPI, and PS_EPS,
    TRANSPARENCY.
 This also means the old common option **-c** for specifying PostScript copies is no longer available.